tcsp/coze-java/README.md

     OAuthToken resp = oauth.getAccessToken(codeResp.getDeviceCode());
     System.out.println(resp);

-    // use the access token to init Coze client CozeAPI coze = new CozeAPI.Builder().auth(new TokenAuth(resp.getAccessToken())).baseURL(cozeAPIBase).build();
+    // Use the access token to init Coze client CozeAPI coze = new CozeAPI.Builder().auth(new TokenAuth(resp.getAccessToken())).baseURL(cozeAPIBase).build();
     // When the token expires, you can also refresh and re-obtain the token resp = oauth.refreshToken(resp.getRefreshToken());